tchar/xml-express-middleware/README.md

 Property | Value | Description
 --- | --- | ---
 transformXmlKeys | string:[decamelize|camelize|none], default:'none' | transform the xml keys
-rootXmlKey | string, default:elements | adds root xml key this is usefull if the equivalent json object is an array
+rootXmlKey | string, default:elements | adds root xml key when the json is an array

 So for example the following json response
 ```json